tyroned04/FlashTech/README.md

 ## Latest Update

-Link to the website: https://hydrobolix.github.io/FlashTech/
+Link to the application: https://tyroned04.github.io/FlashTech/

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).